vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

   +------------------+------+----------+--------------+-----------------------------------+------------------------+---------+
   ```

 If any subtask fails, run [`RECOVER JOB <job_id>`](../3.ngql-guide/18.operation-and-maintenance-statements/4.job-statements.md) to restart the balancing.
-If redoing load balancing does not solve the problem, ask for help in the [Nebula Graph community](https://discuss.nebula-graph.io/).
+If redoing load balancing does not solve the problem, ask for help in the [NebulaGraph community](https://discuss.nebula-graph.io/).

 ## Stop data balancing